friendly-bits/shell-scheduler/REFERENCE.md

 - Callback variables must contain command names only.
 Arguments are not allowed.
 - Invalid value of any required or optional variable causes `schedule_jobs()` to fail before starting any jobs.
 - Timeout behavior is documented in detail in [TIMEKEEPING.md](TIMEKEEPING.md).
 - `SCHED_FIFO`: This option requires you to create the FIFO file via `mkfifo` before the run.
 The scheduler adopts the FIFO you created, deletes it when the run ends, and rejects a path that is missing or not a FIFO.
 When unset, the scheduler instead creates the FIFO itself, inside a uniquely named per-run subdirectory under `/tmp`, so concurrent scheduler instances never collide.
 Set it when a process outside the run needs to reach the batch; see [Aborting specific jobs externally](#aborting-specific-jobs-externally).
 If using multiple concurrent scheduler instances, give each one a unique FIFO path.
+The mini variant always creates its own FIFO and ignores this.
 - `SCHED_UID` is **set by the scheduler, not by you**.
 It identifies the process running the current batch and is how the scheduler recognises calls made from its own process, such as [`jobs_abort()`](#aborting-specific-jobs-from-a-callback).
 It is inherited by job processes, so it is readable from a job, but changing its value - or that of any variable prefixed with `SCHED_`, `SCH_`, `sch_` or `_sch_` and not listed in the table above - is unsupported and may break the run.

 ## Return codes